-Of course, if you are an egg white omelette person who avoids fat and misguidedly believes that natural cholesterol is deadly, then the prospect of eating a goose egg is not an exciting thought.
+Of course, if you are an egg-white omelet person who avoids fat and misguidedly believes that natural cholesterol is deadly, then the prospect of eating a goose egg is not an exciting thought.

 One goose egg contains 1227 mg of cholesterol – the equivalent of nearly 6 chicken eggs!

-Those up on current nutritional research realize the cholesterol myths still running rampant in some nutritional circles.
+Those familiar with current nutritional research realize the cholesterol myths still running rampant in some nutritional circles.
 The reality is that natural cholesterol is necessary for a healthy body and crucial for optimal mental health.
 You definitely want to avoid oxidized cholesterol in processed foods, but not the natural cholesterol in egg yolks!

-Avoiding egg yolks is — soooo last century!
+Avoiding egg yolks is — so last century!

-If you live and shop in an urban area, the chances of finding goose eggs locally are likely quite slim.
+If you live and shop in an urban area, the chances of finding eggs from geese locally are likely quite slim.

-You can try buying them online (LocalHarvest and Agrilicious are two places to look).
+You can try buying them online.
+Lots of listings appeared when I did a basic search.
 But, they are very expensive and only available during the spring months.

 Your best bet is to look for them when in season while shopping at farmers’ markets or small health food stores in rural areas where geese are native and/or housing restrictions don’t prohibit loud, aggressive birds living in the backyard.
 This way, you may get lucky and only pay $6 for three beauties like I did!